okcoders/curriculum/Module-2/Day-03/README.md

 - more on arrays next class

 # Exercise
-- Better prompting word blanks, remove bad words
+- Better prompting word blanks (with button to start), remove bad words

 # Homework